Pro Humanitate

 Start a conversation with a current Wake Forest student or faculty member.
 We’ll send you a text to see which majors you’re interested in, and we’ll make the connection!

-Download our Viewbook or visit our facts and stats page to see what makes Wake Forest special.
+Check out our Viewbook and visit our facts and stats page to see what makes Wake Forest special.

 Reach out to your regional dean, who will be more than happy to answer them.